On emergent conformal symmetry near the photon ring: Correspondence between QNMs and PR phase space

-Since the correspondence between these two different systems has been built, we can further consider what happens to a curve in the phase space.
-A general curve in the phase space can be described by
+Since the correspondence between these two different systems has been built, we can further consider what happens to a curve in the sub-RPS.
+A general curve in the sub-RPS can be described by